Menu

 Jamie Blaine beside a stone wall along a roadway.

-“The time has come to think like a river,” says Blaine, “to understand that a river and its watershed is a natural community of which each of us is a member … a community that we must learn to nurture once again so that it wil continue to nurture us.”
+“The time has come to think like a river,” says Blaine, “to understand that a river and its watershed is a natural community of which each of us is a member … a community that we must learn to nurture once again so that it will continue to nurture us.”

-There is no clear and widely accepted set of rules governing the control, use and stewardship of flowing water.
+There is no clear and widely accepted set of rules governing the control, use, and stewardship of flowing water.
 In the United States, for example, nobody owns the rivers.
 Legally, all navigable waterways are recognized as commons, and belong to the public, held in trust by the states for the benefit of all.
 Yet the nation’s history, particularly in the West, reveals endless and frequently violent conflicts over water rights, and all too often the fact that rivers are not owned by anyone means that no one takes responsibility for them.
 They have become the classic manifestation of what ecologist and author Garrett Hardin called “the tragedy of the commons.”

 Hardin described two uses of the commons: “a food basket,” from which people take things they need, and “a cesspool,” into which people put things they don’t want.
 Rivers have long been both.
 People take what they need from rivers and flush back into them what they do not want.
 But they do not stop there: They actually take the commons itself — as they remove in ever-increasing quantities the river’s water.